nrwl/nx/docs/guides/react-and-angular.md

 ## Creating a New Nx Workspace

 Let's start by creating a new Nx workspace.
-The easiest way to do it is to use npx.
+The easiest way to do this is to use npx.

 ```bash
 npx create-nx-workspace happynrwl --preset=empty